 All the best Denver tours that highlight the must-see Denver attractions stop at Union Station.

-Why, you may ask?
+Why may you ask?
 What is so special about a train stop?

-More than its being a functional public transport station, you will be surprised to know that several notable food establishments and local shops can be found here.
+More than being a functional public transport station, you will be surprised to know that several notable food establishments and local shops can be found here.

 Once you go inside – even if you do not intend to travel – you will see how Union Station is a proper entertainment center.
-If you are not in a hurry, just sit down for a moment and watch as people pass by, shops get busy and passengers scramble for the next ride.
+If you are not in a hurry, sit down for a moment and watch as people pass by, shops get busy, and passengers scramble for the next ride.

 9. Check out the Denver Botanic Garden